Last Updated on

-Strength Training has an important place in your Muay Thai training, no matter if you are just training for fun, fitness, or to fight.
+Strength Training has an important, yet often under utilized, place in your Muay Thai training, no matter if you are just training for fun, fitness, or to fight.
 There’s a number of reasons why you might want to do strength training a couple times a week.

 - If you are looking at losing weight with Muay Thai, read my How to Lose Weight with Muay Thai.